peledies/homebrew-formulae/README.md

 ## Updating the version

+- update the `KTX_VERSION` variable in the ktx script
 - push new code to github
 - cut a new release
 - run the `update-version.sh` script